 Try breaking down the goals into these three broad strokes:

-No matter what the goal, be aware that with most team games, the most important part of the experience is the reflection, learning, discussion and forward thinking that happens at the end.
+No matter the goal, be aware that with most team games, the most important part of the experience is the reflection, learning, discussion, and forward-thinking that happens at the end.
+As you choose a game, think about the balance of planning time relative to the time taken to complete the task.
+Your review should address the planning stages of the process, as well as experience of completing whatever challenge you set out.

 Once you have an idea of what you want to accomplish, the next questions relate to time and budget.
 With respect to time, understand that a more involved, lengthier experience will give more substance on which participants can reflect.
 In addition, longer debriefs and discussions will allow current work issues to surface and give the group time to work through ways to apply the learning to their day-to-day challenges.
 While shorter experiences can help to build relationships, awareness, and understanding, they may not get to deeper, underlying issues.